jennguyen1/nhuyhoa/_posts/2016-02-27-Bayesian-Estimation.md

 $$E[f(\theta \vert x)] = \hat{\theta} = \left( \frac{\alpha + \beta}{\alpha + n + \beta} \right) \left( \frac{\alpha}{\alpha + \beta} \right) + \left( \frac{n}{\alpha + n + \beta} \right) \left( \frac{x}{n} \right)$$

-Thus the posterior mean is a weighted average between the prior mean and the maximum likelihood estimate.
+Thus the posterior mean is a weighted average between the prior mean and the maximum likelihood estimate, where the weight depends on the sample size.
+As the sample size increases, the prior has less influence.

 Often times we don't have to solve the marginal pdf of $$X$$.
 We can just compute the numerator, extract all terms involving the parameter, and match that result to a kernal of a known distribution.